ID Cards - Membership ID Cards must be worn and

-Trash - Receptacles are located at each range and dumpsters for bulky items are located at the pistol, trap and skeet trap ranges.
-You are required to pick up spent brass and hulls and to remove your targets from the target boards before you leave.
+Targets, Brass and Hulls - You are required to remove your targets from the target boards, pick up spent cartridge cases from the bullet ranges and hulls from the shotgun ranges before you leave.
 Buckets are provided for spent shell cases (all metals).
-Do Not put spent cases in the trash cans.
-We would appreciate your help emptying the trash cans.
+Do not put spent cases in the trash cans.

-Automatic Weapons - No fully automatic weapons are allowed on any range.
+Automatic Weapons - Fully automatic weapons are not allowed on any range.

 Handicapped Parking - There is handicapped parking beside the benches at the centerfire range and at the utility pit.
 You must display a state issued handicap parking permit to park there.
 Others may use these areas to unload guns and gear but then must move their vehicle to an adjacent parking lot.

 Multi-Use Pit (Utility Range) - The multi-use pit is a short distance range.
 It has target boards at 25 and 50 yards.
 It is for sighting in scoped rifles, open sight rifles, black powder firearms, and other firearm configurations which are too powerful to shoot in the pistol pits.
-There are four wooden benches under a shelter for shooting from a rest.
+There are three concrete benches under a shelter for shooting from a rest.
 No shooter may go downrange to shoot if someone is shooting from one of these benches.
-Shotguns are NOT allowed on this range.
+Shotguns and rimfire weapons are NOT allowed on this range.

 Skeet shooters are not allowed to shoot at targets that are out of bounds.
 At Station #8 the target will pass you if you don’t break it quickly.
 You are not to turn around and shoot at it after it has passed you.
 This is a serious safety infraction.